brajeshwar/brajeshwar.github.io/_posts/2017/2017-04-26-quit-job-become-freelancer.md

----
-layout: post
-title: How To Quit Your Job And Become A Freelancer
+# How To Quit Your Job And Become A Freelancer
----

 The reason you show up day after day at your job is because you need a paycheck.
 On the surface of it, this looks like a good reason to continue to drag yourself to a place you've quietly come to despise and to associate with people with whom you have little in common.
 But, when you examine your predicament a little more closely, you can be much happier, freer, and more prosperous by becoming a freelancer.